-For this procedure, you can use the default DevPartner properties and options.
+For this procedure, use the default DevPartner properties and options.
 No changes to the settings are required.

-Note: Depending on how you are running DevPartner error detection, there are several menu options to access the Settings dialog box (see "Using the Settings Dialog Box" on page 37).
+Depending on how you are running DevPartner error detection, there are several menu options to access the Settings dialog box (see "Using the Settings Dialog Box" on page 41).

 By default, error detection finds simple memory leaks, some memory errors, and resource leaks.
-DevPartner error detection can also find every instance the following types of errors, leaks, and events if you edit the default configuration.
+Error detection can also find every instance the following types of errors, leaks, and events if you edit the default configuration.

-- API calls and validation errors
+- ◆ API calls and validation errors

 - Potential deadlock situations

-- COM interface leaks
+- ◆ COM interface leaks

 - Memory allocations and deallocations

-- Windows messages and other significant events (see "Tracking Windows Messages and Event Logging" on page 54)
+- ◆ Windows messages and other significant events (see "Tracking Windows Messages and Event Logging" on page 54)

-Additionally, you can configure DevPartner error detection to use FinalCheck.
-With FinalCheck, error detection instruments your C or C++ application, allowing it to pinpoint errors to the exact statement where they occurred.
+Additionally, you can configure DevPartner to use FinalCheck.
+With FinalCheck, error detection instruments your C or C++ application, allowing it to pinpoint errors to the exact statement where they occur.
 FinalCheck takes longer to run and uses more resources, but locates and pinpoints difficult-to-find memory, pointer, and leak errors.

-In addition to configuring error detection for specific errors and leaks, the error detection settings allow you to:
+In addition to configuring error detection for specific errors and leaks, the error detection settings lets you: